mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ```

 and then create the corresponding environment variable `CP_JWT_CLIENT_PRIVATE_KEY` in the _Variables_ tab of _Console Project Overview_ section.
-Finally, please ensure that on the `authentication-service`, located under the _Microservices_ tab in the Console _Design_ section,
+Finally, please ensure that on the `authentication-service`, located under the _Microservices_ section in the Console _Design_ area,
 the environment `MIA_JWT_TOKEN_PRIVATE_KEY_FILE_PATH` is set to `/secrets/private-key.pem` (where the folder is driven
 by the secret mount path and the file name corresponds to the `key` property set in the `mlp.yaml` configuration entry).